 T: 0870 143 2840

-In addition to his role in developing our business and delivering projects Phil has become a leading commentator on the legal market and is often invited to speak privately to firms or publicly to legal groups about the change and development in the Legal Services market.
+In addition to his role in developing business and delivering projects Phil has become a leading commentator on the legal market and is often invited to speak privately to firms or publicly to legal groups about change and development in the Legal Services market.

 He qualified as a Solicitor in 1989 at a top 50 law firm.
 He became a Partner in 1992 and an equity partner in 1994.
 He spent 15 years working in law firms and has experience at 4 firms, 3 of them in the Top 50.
 He practised in the North West, the Midlands and Yorkshire and led teams, multi sited business groups and an office.
-Before setting up Jepson Holt in September 2004, Phil worked as a Director at an established legal search firm.
+Before setting up Jepson Holt in September 2004, Phil worked as a Director at an established legal executive search consultancy.

 Phil completed an MBA (Distinction) at Manchester Business School in autumn 2007.

-Outside work: Road cyclist and confirmed MAMIL.
-Also a serious skier.
+Outside work: Road cyclist and confirmed EMIL.

-Superpower: Putting up with millennials
+Superpower: I enjoy working with millennials

 Follow On Twitter @PhilipJepson